peterwestuw/FactualAblation/README.md

 ## Datasets

-In the `data_gen` directory, we include scripts which can be used to produce our Factual Ablation datasets.
+In the `data_gen` directory, we include scripts which can be used to produce our Factual Ablation datasets from the raw data produced by [microsoft/WikiCommentEdit](https://github.com/microsoft/WikiCommentEdit).

 For ease of use, we run these scripts ourselves and include the resulting datasets in the `data` directory.
 These can be loaded by calling ` FA_data_utils.get_FA_synthetic_dataset()` and `FA_data_utils.get_FA_wiki_dataset()`.